d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 The paper therefore does not claim to reduce gravity all the way to a deeper microscopic explanation of why intra-nuclear dynamics displace the transport structure.
 Its more limited aim is to formulate the displacement problem at the correct layer and to develop the consequences of that postulate in a causal setting.
 Once displacement is taken to be physical, and once changes in it are limited by the same propagation speed \(c\) that governs the underlying medium, retardation is no longer an added correction.
 It is part of the basic structure from the outset.
 The causal evolution of displacement is therefore the natural setting for Mercury-scale retardation effects, rotating-source response, and frame dragging.

+The first transition from abstract displacement geometry to measured weak-field gravity occurs when the cumulative displacement is normalized against the observed gravitational clock burden.

 Five appendices develop material that supports the main argument or extends it into regimes the body does not treat in full.
 Appendix A records the vacuum storage / propagation-units result that the local speed of light remains \(c\) in the locally realized geometry even in displaced regions, which underlies the clock-rate reading of Shapiro delay used in the companion observational tests paper.
 Appendix B develops the nonlinear displacement equation and the strong-field regime, where the framework predicts that the Schwarzschild horizon is replaced by asymptotic time dilation and the displacement equilibrium develops a finite source-sphere surface rather than a coordinate singularity.
 Appendix C compares the framework's effective metric to Schwarzschild at second post-Newtonian order, finding a definite divergence at \(\sigma^2\) with specific physical magnitudes for Mercury (≈0.002 milliarcsec/century), the Hulse-Taylor binary (≈0.03 arcsec/year), and second-order light propagation.
 Appendix D develops the mass composition rule, interpreting binding energy as shared displacement support and giving consequences for black hole mergers.
 Appendix E develops the rotating-source effective metric used in the body's frame-drag estimate.
 The framework's specific predictions that distinguish it from general relativity are concentrated in Appendices B, C, and D; the companion observational tests paper consolidates these together with the predictions developed in its own body.

 ## 2. Static Equilibrium Geometry and the Cumulative Field